julia-vscode/TestItemRunner.jl/README.md

 ## Overview

 This package runs `@testitem` tests.
 You can learn more over at the [documentation](https://www.julia-vscode.org/docs/stable/userguide/testitems/) for the entire test item ecosystem.
+Note that while the documentation is hosted as part of the Julia VS Code extension, the test item framework is not a VS Code extension specific technology and can be used entirely without VS Code.